unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

 Installing software
 ===================

-And then package installation is as easy as using `pip install ...`:
+And then package installation is as easy as using :code:`pip install ...`:

 ::